 Still, strawberries aren’t the most complex harvesting process that have been automated in the agricultural sector.

-White Asparagus: the final frontier?
+White asparagus: the final frontier?

 Harvesting premium, white asparagus is especially complex because it needs to be picked at a particular moment when it is ripe but still under the ground.
-In Holland, the Cerescon company set about automating this process.
-But it’s been a huge challenge
+In Holland, the Cerescon company set about automating this process but it’s been a huge challenge.

-Selective harvesting is really complex, you need hi-tech sensors, you need electronics, you need robotics," says its inventor Ad Vermeer.
 To "see" the asparagus, the robot injects an electrical signal into the ground.
-Sensors dig through the soil and pick up the signal the closer they get to the asparagus.
+Electrochemical sensors dig through the soil and pick up the signal the closer they get to the asparagus.
 Then the machine harvests selectively based on these results.

 For Ad Vermeer it took 14 years for the vision, available technology and investment in the sector to coincide to realise this vision.
 Now, the machines, which have been commercially available for 5 years, have replaced the need for 100s of workers, improving affordability of the end product and worries about labour shortages.